-The Black Lives Matter movement is and should be led by BIPOC (Black, Indigenous and People of Color); my role as a middle-aged white man is to listen, learn, and use my privileges to support.
+The Black Lives Matter movement is and should be led by Black people; my role as a middle-aged white man is to listen, learn, and use my privileges to support.
 Ten days ago, I visited Richmond to record BLM stories by the Lee statue as it and Lee’s legacy are carted off to their proper resting place in the dustbin of history.
 It was an honor to witness the people in my hometown, long a bastion of oppression, recount feelings of liberation and hope.

 But amidst the joy, there were ominous testimonies from two Richmonders.
 A Black man warned of the KKK, gunshots, and fear.
 “From daytime to nighttime, it’s two different worlds,” he said.
 A white woman shook with trauma as she recounted her own nauseating baptism in police brutality several nights earlier.